StevenBlack/vocab/vocabulary.md

 https://www.merriam-webster.com/dictionary/cogitation

+### colliery
+A coal mine and the buildings and equipment associated with it.

 ### colloquy
 Conversation, more like a formal dialogue than a casual chat.
 The kind of thing that goes on between a talk show host and his guest, or between two speakers at